jwilliams2023/Heart-Failure-Classification/README.md

 ## Results
 The models were evaluated based on classification metrics and feature importance to identify the most significant predictors of mortality.

-For more details refer to the Word document reports included in this repository
+For more details refer to the reports included in this repository

 ## Getting Started
 ### Install Dependencies